Alan Spector

 Hall of Fame Contributor Class of 2023

-From 2010 to 2013, Spector was on the St. Louis Stallions in the Roy Hobbs League.
-He joined the St. Louis Baseball Forever League in 2014, playing for the St. Louis Patriots until 2019.
+From 2010 until 2013, Spector was on the St. Louis Stallions in the Roy Hobbs League.
+In 2014, he joined the St. Louis Baseball Forever League with the St. Louis Patriots until 2019.
+He continues to play in that league with the St. Louis Chiefs.